-appropriate to rezone.

-- The largest number of units (58 units) is on .99 acres of land owned by the same person at the corner of Mission and Hampton. - The second largest number of units (31 units) is on a lot proposed for rezoning owned by the City of Hayward.
-County staff are in conversation with City staff regarding the property. - The two sites mentioned above constitute the majority of the 130 units projected on rezone sites. - In response to both landowner requests and a re-evaluation of nonvacant sites, 9 properties in Cherryland were removed from the sites inventory list.
+- 240 units total - This is a slight increase from the first sites inventory, which proposed 215 units for Cherryland. - The lower unit count compared to Ashland and San Lorenzo largely reflects a lack of landappropriate to rezone. - The largest number of units (58 units) is on .99 acres of land owned by the same person at the corner of Mission and Hampton. - The second largest number of units (31 units) is on a lot proposed for rezoning owned by theCity of Hayward.
+County staff are in conversation with City staff regarding the property. - The two sites mentioned above constitute the majority of the 130 units projected on rezonesites. - In response to both landowner requests and a re-evaluation of nonvacant sites, 9 properties inCherryland were removed from the sites inventory list.